 Many people assume that dyslexia is related to vision problems, but this only true up to a point.
 While true dyslexia occurs entirely in the brain eye function issues can definitely occur alongside dyslexia, making the impediment that much harder to live with.
 These problems can also mimic the symptoms of dyslexia, causing blurring, distortion, or even "motion" in letters and making accurate reading and writing all but impossible.
 Ocular problems that can imitate or aggravate dyslexia include:

-Your optometrist at Visionary Eye Care can uncover many eye function and visual acuity challenges even before an actual reading/writing deficiency is obvious.
-Our comprehensive eye and vision exams can detect problems with eye alignment, eye motion, binocular vision and pattern recognition even in very small children.
+Your optometrists at Visionary Eye Care can uncover many eye function and visual acuity challenges even before an actual reading/writing deficiency is obvious.
+Our comprehensive eye and vision exams can detect problems with eye alignment, eye motion, binocular vision, and pattern recognition even in very small children.
 Refractive evaluations and vision testing can reveal a refractive error that needs to be corrected with eyeglasses.
-Eye function problems can be treated with vision therapy exercises, lenses, patching and other techniques.
+Eye function problems can be treated with vision therapy exercises, lenses, patching, and other techniques.

 If your child passes all these evaluations with flying colors but still has trouble recognizing and using language, he may have true dyslexia.
 Even in this scenario, however, there are numerous strategies that can help, from reading to your child and playing "sound it out" games at home to scheduling cognitive testing with a dyslexia specialist.
 Knowing that you're treating the right condition with the right response can prove immeasurably valuable.

 If you're worried that your child might have dyslexia, call (813) 425-9596 for an appointment at Visionary Eye Care in North Tampa.
 We're here to help your whole family thrive!

 |Tuesday||10:00 AM||7:00 PM|